-2.19 Contingencies
+2.21 Contingencies

-Under certain transfer agreements further transfer payments may fall due for payment by the club, to both the transfer Club and the Player's Agents should the player make a specified number of first team appearances (or other such criteria as specified in the contract).
+Under certain transfer agreements further transfer payments may fall due to both the transfer Club and Player's Agents should the player make a specified number of first team appearances (or other such criteria as specified in the contract).
 It is the Club's policy that any additional fees that may become payable under such agreements are accounted for in the period in which the achievement of the specified criteria becomes probable.

-Contingent assets are not recognised until the inflow of economic benefits are virtually certain.
+Contingent assets are not recognised.
 Contingent assets are disclosed in the financial statements when an inflow of economic benefits is probable.